-Because most wing warping designs involved flexing of structural members, they were difficult to control, and the risk of structural failure was high.
-As aircraft further developed, wing warping was replaced by multiple, independent, rigid flight control surfaces, such as ailerons, leading edge slats, and flaps and while this approach is still in use, it is not without problems.
+Because most wing-warping designs involved the flexing of structural members, they were difficult to control, and the risk of structural failure was high.
+As aircraft further developed, wing warping was replaced by multiple, independent, rigid flight control surfaces, such as ailerons, leading-edge slats, and flaps and while this approach is still in use, it is not without problems.

 The control surfaces create drag during use, which can result in unnecessary fuel consumption.
 There are also inherent gaps formed between the control surfaces and the wing structure that generate noise.
 Finally, fixed, independent control surfaces limit the variation in wing shape and thus the overall utility of an aircraft.